What is

 Solely funded by private donors

 We knew this was coming!
-Back at the beginning of the pandemic, OMF secured a $1 million grant to launch the first year of a three-year international study to follow and study those with COVID-19 as they either return to health or remain with symptoms months after being infected.
+Back at the beginning of the pandemic, OMF secured a $1 million grant to launch an international study following those infected with SARS-CoV-2 (COVID-19) as they either return to health or remain with symptoms months after being infected, now known as Long COVID.
 The purpose was to learn what is different in people who stay ill.
 This project is being conducted across the globe at our OMF-supported Collaborative Research Centers, spearheaded by some of the world’s top researchers and ME/CFS experts.
+Additional funds are needed to continue this critical study.

-We are actively working to raise additional funds for this critical study to continue.
 We all need this research now.
-We need your help today so that millions can return to health tomorrow.
+We need your help today so that millions can return to good health tomorrow.

 Support OMF